denesh-S/campuslink-showcase/README.md

 ## Build Notes

 - Netlify Functions are suitable for the HTTP API, but Socket.IO realtime chat needs a long-running Node server or a dedicated realtime service for production.
+- The showcase deployment accepts any email address for login so reviewers can test the app without a college-domain inbox.
 - Campus network access depends on correctly configured IP ranges.
 - Production email delivery depends on valid SMTP credentials.
 - The public showcase repository excludes secrets, local environment files, dependencies, and build outputs.